abergs/docs-playground/src/guide/js-client.md

     apiKey: "myapplication:public:4364b1a49a404b38b843fe3697b803c8"
 });

-// Allow the user to specify a username or alias. const alias = "pjfry@passwordless.dev";

-// Generate a verification token for the user. try {
+// Generate a verification token for the user.

 // Option 1: Enable browsers to suggest passkeys for any input that has autofill="webauthn". (only works with discoverable passkeys) const { token, error } = await p.signinWithAutofill();

 // Option 2: Enables browsers to suggest passkeys by opening a UI prompt (only works with discoverable passkeys) const { token, error } =  await p.signinWithDiscoverable();

 // Option 3: Use an alias specified by the user. const email = "pjfry@passwordless.dev";
 const { token, error } = await p.signinWithAlias(email);

 // Option 4: Use a userId if already known, for example if the user is re-authenticating. const userId = "107fb578-9559-4540-a0e2-f82ad78852f7";
 const { token, error } = await p.signinWithId(userId);

+if(error) {
+    console.error(error);
+    // { errorCode: "unknown_credential", "title": "That credential is not registered with this website", "details": "..."}
 }

-// Call your backend to verify the generated token. const backendUrl = "https://localhost:8002"; // Your backend const verifiedUser = await fetch(backendUrl + "/signin?token=" + token).then(r => r.json());
+// Call your backend to verify the token. const backendUrl = "https://localhost:8002"; // Your backend const verifiedUser = await fetch(backendUrl + "/signin?token=" + token).then(r => r.json());
 if(verifiedUser.success === true) {
   // If successful, proceed!
+  // verifiedUser.userId = "107fb578-9559-4540-a0e2-f82ad78852f7";
 }
 ```